RedwoodJS 4

 00:46:07 - Dom Saadi

 Yeah.
-Like we could make it so that like get token will check like local storage or something like that to see if something's there and we just kind of like use that.
-Or if not, we could make like a custom function that it hits for like.
+We could make it so that getToken will check localStorage or something like that to see if something's there, and we just kind of use that.
+Or, if not, we could make a custom function that it hits.

 00:46:19 - Nick Taylor

-Okay, so.
-Yeah, okay, gotcha.
+Okay, so yeah, gotcha.
 Cool, cool.
-Yeah, we can use.
-Yeah, we could use local storage.
-Might as well show some web APIs.
-Okay, so if we go to.
-To here.
-No, that's the interface.
+Yeah, we could use localStorage.
+Might as well show some Web APIs.
+Okay, so if we go to here... no, that's the interface.
 Where's the actual client again?
 Oh, here.
 Okay.
-So I guess first thing would be.
-So I'm just gonna comment this out.
-All right.
+So I guess the first thing would be, I'm just gonna comment this out.
 So we would have to implement the login.
-And like you were saying, I get.
-Does the real login.
-Normally it would be getting parameters here in the login, like username and password.
-I guess.
+And like you were saying, does the real login normally get parameters here, like username and password?

 00:46:57 - Dom Saadi

 Yeah, we would probably call this in the context of a form submission.
-So yeah, like a username password.
+So yeah, like a username and password.

 00:47:06 - Nick Taylor